richard-cox/digital-ocean/usage-extension/hackweek21.md

 - Results can take a while to fetch, so are cached in local storage.
 To fetch new results results can be cleared with the button in the popup

+correlating droplet and user done via project acitibity. created idea to get straight from droplet. // TODO: RC

 This will be able to correlate DO droplets and their creator

+### TODO / FIX List
+- Delete SSH Key does not currently work
+  - DO block mutating HTTP requests lacking CSRF token.
+Need to somehow scrape this from other calls?
+- Linking the SSH key to an owner only possible for Rancher created keys
+  - Rancher created keys are named the same as the droplet it creates
+- Flag stale DO_NOT_DELETE droplets
+  - Only droplets without DO_NO_DELETE tag over 12 days old are flagged
+  - Need to get activity of DO_NOT_DELETE tagged droplets and warn on those that are unused
+- Automatically apply droplet info to DO droplets page if we have them in the cache.
+  - Need to dynamically load content script to make use of module related syntax
+- Convert to modern framework (instead of vanilla JS/HTML/CSS)
+  - This would also resolve structuring issues (see popup.js, general module use, etc)
+- DARK MODE!!

 ## Loading the plugin